v-tnta/CobS/README.md

-Breakthrough System for Inclusive Society: "CobS" / "CobS E4"
+Breakthrough System for an Inclusive Society: "CobS" / "CobS E4"